raphrmx/graphql_openapi_codegen/README.md

   → graphql_server3         GraphQL(schema).parseAndExecute(query)
 ```

-The one line you write by hand is the schema assembly, and it does not change
+The schema assembly is the one line you write, and it does not change when the
-when the schema does: a new query adds an entry to `queryFields`, which is
-regenerated. `example/bin/server.dart` is that line, plus a `POST /graphql`
-handler in fourteen lines of shelf.
+schema does.
+See `example/bin/server.dart`.

-### graphql_server3 IS NOT REQUIRED
+### graphql_server3 is optional

 Nothing forces you to serve GraphQL at all.
 The generated REST endpoints call
 your resolvers directly and never go through the executor, so leaving